 In the final chapter, image registration is introduced as the concept of computing the mapping that maps the content of one image to another.
 Two different acquisitions usually result in images that are at least rotated and translated against each other.
 Image registration forms the set of tools that we need to match certain image features in order to align both images for further processing, image improvement or image overlays.

 Registration only via vhb (starting 1st of October 2018)

 The course opens with the beginning of the regular semester.

 This is an online course for self-organized learning.
 Tutorial support is given via a forum.

-At the end of the course there is going to be a written exam (at FAU in Erlangen) which has to be passed to achieve the course credits.
+At the end of the course there is going to be a written exam (only at FAU in Erlangen) which has to be passed to achieve the course credits.